elasticio/elasticio.github.io/content/_components/utility/usage-example.md

 ### Create JSON Patch

-The Patch Utility component offers a powerful feature known as Create JSON Patch mode.
+The Utility component offers a powerful feature known as Create JSON Patch mode.
 In this mode, the component requires two parameters: the origin object and the target object.
 By analyzing the differences between these two objects, the Patch Utility component generates a Patch that can be used to transform the origin object into the target object.

 <details close markdown="block"><summary><strong>Example</strong></summary>